 This training material presents a robust, comprehensive training program, arranged in modular form.
-Depending on the individual's starting point and desired leadership goal, the modules can be selected according to the need.
+Depending on the individual's starting point and desired leadership goal, you can select the modules according to the need.
 For churches wanting the best preparation for new elders, we recommend the full program.
-However, we recognize that needs, time constraints and levels of acceptance will vary from church to church, and this program can be modified to suit the need.
+However, we recognize that needs, time constraints, and levels of acceptance will vary from church to church, and you can modify this program to suit the need.